Why cannot I connect to the secured wireless network of the router?

 1. Restart the router.

-2. Make sure that the WLAN light is on or flashing, check the settings whether the SSID is broadcasted.
+2. Make sure that the WLAN light is on or flashing, check the settings whether the SSID is broadcasted or hide.

 3. Change the Wireless Network Name and Channel, save and reboot.
 (Channel 1 or 6 or 11 should be the best)